GoogleChrome/web.dev/src/site/content/en/blog/compat2021-midyear/index.md

 [wpt.fyi](https://wpt.fyi/) dashboard.
 {% endAside %}

- A simple "passed tests" number doesn’t tell the entire story of browser compatibility, however it is one of the signals we use to see the progress of our effort.
+ A simple "passed tests" number doesn't tell the entire story of browser compatibility, however it is one of the signals we use to see the progress of our effort.
 Fewer differences between browsers in test results means greater interoperability of a web feature across multiple browsers.